 Most commonly used additions to Central Asia are much smaller and hold closer to the core.

 Afghanistan is the most common addition.
 Geographically, this includes much more of the mountain range that engulfs Kyrgyzstan and Tajikistan and which helps form the tangible borders of the core.
 Historically, human migrations from Central Asia have flowed into Afghanistan since about 2000 BCE.
-Afghanistan was also within the borders of many Turkic and Persian empires, was a central foci for the Great Game, and was heavily influenced, though not directly ruled, by the Soviets.
+Afghanistan was also within the borders of many Turkic and Persian empires, was a central focus for the Great Game, and was heavily influenced, though not directly ruled, by the Soviets.
 Thus, it has much in common with the other five “stans.”

 The inclusion also makes Tajikistan less of an outlier.
 Tajikistan and Afghanistan are majority-Muslim, but speak forms of Persian, rather than Turkic.
 Given close links between Tajik and Afghan cultures and histories, there are arguments to include both if one is included.
 That said, those that do usually refer to the grouping as “Central Asia and Afghanistan,” acknowledging that a change has been made to the commonly-accepted definition.